netdata/netdata/README.md

 ## What's New and Coming?

 > **Spoiler!**<br/>
-> The nightly version of the Netdata Agent has a new UI that is planned to be released July 19th 2023.
+> Netdata Integrations Marketplace is coming...

 <details><summary>Click to see our immediate development plans and a summary view of the last 12 months' releases...</summary>
 &nbsp;<br/>